YuchengZ-Fin/YuchengZ-Fin.github.io/content/papers/ets/index.md

 tags: ["heterogeneous agents","equity yields","external habit"]
 author: ["Hamilton Galindo Gil", "Yucheng Zhou"]
 description: "This paper studies the a general equilibrium model with heterogeneity in both risk aversion and beliefs about the expected growth rate of the aggregate endowment."
-summary: "This paper studies a general equilibrium model with heterogeneity in both risk aversion and beliefs about the expected growth rate of the aggregate endowment.
-(Work in progress)"
+summary: "This paper studies a general equilibrium model with heterogeneity in both risk aversion and beliefs about the expected growth rate of the aggregate endowment."
 # cover:
 #     image: "paper2.png"
 #     alt: "Cyclicality of equity yields"